 However, there are the triggers and contributing factors that stimulate the growth and development of fibroids.
 These factors may also cause situations in which benign fibroids transform into the ones that pose serious health risks.

 - Environmental Chemicals: These chemicals disrupt the hormone balance inside your body and stimulate the growth of fibroids.

 - Poor diet and lifestyle, which create hormone imbalances such as high Estrogen and Insulin Resistance.

 - Excess Stress in the form of physical stress or mental stress

 - Uncontrolled growth of cells due to poor immunity and high inflammation in the body

 - Nutritional Deficiencies such as Vitamin D deficiency, insufficient dietary intake of proteins and antioxidants.

-- Endometrosis: abnormal growth of tissues of the endometrial lining of the uterus.
+- Endometriosis: abnormal growth of tissues of the endometrial lining of the uterus.

-- Genetic Factors: Women who have relatives that have had issues with fibroid are more susceptible to develop fibroids themselves.
-Fibroids can be genetically transferred, though the exact gene responsible has not been identified.
+- Genetic Factors: Women who have relatives that have had issues with uterine fibroid are more susceptible to develop uterine fibroids themselves.

 Here are the signs and symptoms of fibroids that you should know: